Account

 There’s a better way.
 Teaching phonograms helps kids see spelling as a doable task.
 A phonogram is a letter or letter combination that represents a sound.
 For example, CK is a phonogram that says /k/ as in clock; OY is a phonogram that says /oi/ as in oyster.

-Woman holding Phonogram Card 'ck'
+Child holding Phonogram Card 'tch'

 Each sound in a word can be represented by a phonogram.
 If your child learns the phonograms and which sounds they represent, reading or spelling the word will become so much easier.
 If he knows that the sound of /j/ at the end of a short-vowel word is spelled with DGE, the word bridge becomes simple to read and spell.